 This affects how Ritual functions as well.
 Characters with Spiritual Faith , even if the higher power they serve is not the same as favored by the Priest, believe in the power of miracles and are open to accepting their power in their lives.
 When a Priest, or even a necromancer or demon worshiper, calls down the power of their supernatural benefactor upon them, they know that this can and does work, and their Faith helps make it so.
 A Pragmatic character does not see the world in such terms, and rituals just don’t have any meaning in their life.

 In game terms, for good and for ill, characters with Pragmatic Faith can’t be affected Rituals that are performed directly on them or have them as a participant.
 Pragmatic characters simply call “No Effect“.
-Items created by rituals or other kinds of secondary effects still work as normal.
+Items created by rituals or other kinds of secondary effects also do not work for Pragmatic characters.

 Over time, Priests often identify those of little faith and exile them to the sidelines of the community as interlopers who impede the blessings of their Lord through their weak spirit.